zone117x/node-cryptonote-pool/README.md

             "maxDiff": 10000,
-            "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting }
+            "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 1000 //Limit how much diff can increase/decrease in a single retargetting }
     },